dmitrijkir/mattermost-plugin-calendar/README.md

 For more details on how to develop a plugin refer to the official [documentation](https://developers.mattermost.com/extend/plugins/).

 Check API documentation [here](/docs/README.md)

+## Contribution

+We welcome contributions to the Mattermost Calendar Plugin!

+## Support

+If you encounter any issues or have questions, please create a [GitHub Issue](https://github.com/dmitrijkir/mattermost-plugin-calendar/issues).

 ## License